-This comparison takes place only to decide whether C4 will be reset to 0 or whether C4 will be incremented.

-Indeed, C4 is a counter that must "officially" be able to exceed R4, especially in vertical adjustment.
+This state allows the CRTC to know if C4 will be reset to 0 or if C4 will be incremented on the next line (if C9=R9).
+C4 is a counter which must "officially" be able to exceed R4, especially in vertical adjustment.